code4mathorg/code4mathorg.github.io/community/index.md

 title: Community
 ---

-Any mathematics software developer or advocate who believe in [our consortium's principles](/#our-principles) is warmly invited to participate in our community.
+Any mathematics software developer or advocate who believes in [our consortium's principles](/#our-principles) is warmly invited to participate in our community.